There are two major ways to search for logs. You can use SQL syntax or full text search. You can toggle between the two modes from the search page.

-Here is an example SQL query selecting a specific JSON fields:
+Here is an example SQL query selecting specific JSON fields:

 SELECT